 In addition, it’s challenging for anybody to keep up to date at all times with what is getting paid by everyone in every location.
 Decentralized accounts payable drastically limits visibility into who is getting paid for what, making it easy for both internal and external fraud schemes to thrive.

 In automated accounts payable processes, all invoices travel through one online process, giving accounting managers complete visibility into every payment, at every step of the process.
 This visibility enables them to easily identify suspicious payments and go through any necessary verifications before any fraudulent payments are released.

 2. AP Automation will build payment controls into the AP process

-Automating accounts payable will set up payment controls that automatically protect your company from payments fraud without any second thought.
+Automating accounts payable will set up automated payment controls that protect your company from payments fraud without any second thought.
 Here are a few of the tools that AP Automation solutions are designed to establish: